reh13597/reh13597/README.md

 # Hey there 👋, I'm Alex!

 I'm a 3rd year Computing Science student at SFU 🍁.
-I'm very interested in full-stack development 💻, AI/ML 🤖, DevOps 🔁, and QA 🔎.
+I'm very interested in Full-Stack 💻, AI/ML 🤖, DevOps 🔁, and QA 🔎.
 I'm also in the SFU-ZJU Dual Degree Program, so after I get my bachelor's in Computing Science, I'll embark to Zhejiang University in China to get a master's in Finance!

 Outside of school, you can find me skiing on a mountain ⛷️ (or hiking ⛰️), getting a workout in at the gym 🏋️, watching anime 📺, playing video games 🎮, or just in Vancouver enjoying the tastiest food there is to offer 🍕.